Before we tackle the multidimensional Kalman Filter, we'll need to review some essential math topics:

 I extensively use the expectation algebra rules for Kalman Filter equations derivations.
 If you are interested in understanding the derivations, you need to master expectation algebra.

 You already know what a random variable is and what an expected value (or expectation) is.
-If not, please read the previous background break page.
+If not, please read the Essential background I section.

 The expectation is denoted by the capital letter \( E \).